odoo/documentation/getting_started/documentation.rst

 Success Pack Services
 ---------------------

 The Success Pack is a package of premium hour-based services performed by a dedicated project manager and business analyst.
+The initial alloted hours you purchased is purely an estimate and we do not guarantee completion of your project within the first pack.
+We always strive to complete projects within the initial allottement however any number of factors can contribute to us not being able to do so, for example a scope expansion or "Scope Creep" in the middle of your implementation, new detail descoveries, or an increase in complexity that was not apparent from the beginning.

 The list of services according to your success pack is detailed online:
 `https://www.odoo.com/pricing-packs <https://www.odoo.com/pricing-packs>`__

 The goal of the project manager is to help you get to production within